<- Back

 When people slow down, digital risk speeds up

 While the broader organisation winds down, digital risk tends to heat up.
-The combination of fatigue, competing priorities, unclear handovers and sporadic availability creates an environment where the most ordinary disruptions suddenly feel harder to manage.
+The combination of fatigue, competing priorities, unclear handovers and patchy availability creates an environment where the most ordinary disruptions suddenly feel harder to manage.
 Teams work with less margin, and the capability gaps that stay hidden most of the year begin to surface.

 The symptoms are familiar: slower triage, vague escalation, inconsistent communication, an unspoken reliance on certain individuals, and a growing sense of uncertainty about who should be doing what.
 None of these behaviours appear in policies or playbooks, but they appear very clearly in real incidents.
 Especially in December.